Prostate-Specific Antigen (PSA)

 Prostate biopsy or operations on the prostate will significantly elevate PSA levels.
 A blood test for PSA measurement must be performed before surgery or six weeks after.

 Ejaculation and vigorous physical activity affecting the prostate, such as bicycle riding, may cause a temporary rise in PSA.
-A blood sample should be taken either before a digital rectal examination as pressure on the gland during the examination will lead to an increase in the PSA value or alternatively after at least a week after the examination.
+A blood sample should be taken either before a digital rectal examination, as pressure on the gland during the examination will lead to an increase in the PSA value, or alternatively after at least a week after the examination.
 Some chemotherapeutic drugs, such as cyclophosphamide, methotrexate, and also other medications such as aspirin, statins, diuretics, finasteride, and dutasteride may affect PSA results.
+Before a PSA test, people should not have an active urinary infection or had one within the previous 6 weeks.

 If I have prostate cancer, what are my options?